 We are committed to serving our local communities with the best knowledge we can develop and also through actively mentoring our students at the University of New Mexico and the Albuquerque metro area.

-Our lab couples experimental observations with mathematical, numerical and uncertainty modeling to investigate biogeochemical processes in stream- and groundwater ecosystems.
+Our lab couples experimental observations with mathematical, numerical and uncertainty modeling to investigate hydrological and biogeochemical processes in stream- and groundwater ecosystems.
 Some of the methods we are further developing and using are: